Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 The Gaoian looked at his "wound" and made a resigned noise, crossed his enormous paws on Walsh’s chest and rested his head on them.
 "Aww, guess we’re both dead.
 I’m Daar.
 Hi!"

 Walsh blinked.
 He could hear shooting, but with Daar’s enormous weight bearing down on his chest and pinning him completely in place—the Gaoian was at least as massive as Walsh—it was impossible to get a sense of what was going on.
-"Uh…hi."
+"Uh... hi."

 "That was fun!
 I’d ask what your plan was, but, uh, I think we’re not supposed to talk about anything on the exercise now."
 He yawned a bit and actually *wriggled* his head comfortably into place on Walsh’s thick chest, then snuffled happily at his face to the the human's confused and happy amusement.

 Walsh settled for laughing and wriggling a little himself so as to free his arm.
-"You wanna maybe…roll off or somethin’?
+"You wanna maybe... roll off or somethin’?
 You’re fuckin’ *heavy."*

 "Yup!
 But dead people don’t move," Daar said playfully.
 "And you’re comfortable!"

 "Dude," Walsh laughed and tried to push the huge critter off him.
-"The scenario isn’t that explicit, just…" he heaved, Daar tussled back, and just like that they were locked in a friendly, though strange, wrestling match.
-Daar’s long, broad torso and heavy legs were tremendously strong—Walsh suspected Daar easily matched his own strength—but Walsh’s human anatomy countered with greater function in his arms and upper body…
+"The scenario isn’t that explicit, just..." he heaved, Daar tussled back, and just like that they were locked in a friendly, though strange, wrestling match.
+Daar’s long, broad torso and heavy legs were tremendously strong—Walsh suspected Daar easily matched his own strength—but Walsh’s human anatomy countered with greater function in his arms and upper body...

 It made for a pleasantly confusing stalemate.
 They quickly grew tired and collapsed on top of each other like old comrades rekindling a friendship.

 "I think we both lost again."

 Daar bared his impressive set of teeth—including his massive canines—and Walsh suddenly got an impression of what a human smile must look like to other species.
 Walsh did not feel threatened; it was clear the Gaoian was just grinning for his benefit.
-But even still…
+But even still...

 "My, Grandma," He joked weakly.
 "What big teeth you have!"

-"But I am male…?
+"But I am male...?
 Oh.
 This is a joke, isn’t it?"
 To Walsh’s surprise, Daar sat up, stretched and then—acting much more like an animal than a sapient Gaoian—he scratched furiously at his flank with one foot.

 "This mud," he complained, "It's so itchy!
 And I can’t reach the splatter on my back."
 Daar rolled onto his back to attempt a scratch but only succeeded in collecting more dirt.